-Status: The Reserve Bank has published a consultation paper about what should qualify as bank capital.
+Status: We are currently considering responses to consultation on what should qualify as bank capital.

 14 July 2017

-The Reserve Bank has started a public consultation about what type of financial instruments should qualify as bank capital.
-The consultation is about the nature of financial instruments that are suitable, rather than the amount of capital that banks must hold.
-Submissions close on 8 September 2017.
+The Reserve Bank sought feedback about what type of financial instruments should qualify as bank capital.
+The consultation was about the nature of financial instruments that are suitable, rather than the amount of capital that banks must hold.
+Submissions closed on 8 September 2017.

 1 May 2017